K.J. Osborn Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - Osborn put together a 68-yard performance against the Rams last week on five catches while being targeted seven times and scoring one touchdown.

-- Osborn has 172 receiving yards on 11 catches (19 targets) with two touchdowns over his last three games, averaging 57.3 yards per game.
+- Osborn has reeled in 11 passes (19 targets) for 172 yards (57.3 per game) and has two touchdowns over his last three outings.

 Osborn's Minnesota Teammates